 "Are we being [too] aggressive in making sure that we are hiring more people, that services are where they should be pre-pandemic level, only to have to backpedal in the future?" he asked.
 "Because we don't know what Springfield is going to do.
 I don’t believe Illinois is going to be one of the incoming president’s favorite states, which may [affect] federal dollars."

 Carter responded that the increase in serve has led to more ridership.
-He added that he was optimistic that there would be a funding solution from the state, even if he can’t speak to exactly what that might look like.
+He added that he is optimistic that there would be a funding solution from the state, even if he can’t speak to exactly what that might look like.
 "We can make the case that the obligation of the government to adequately fund public transportation is tantamount to other things we view as important, be it healthcare, education or housing," he added.
 "We can't afford to lose that fight.
-I don’t even want to imagine what the next year would be line if we do."
+I don’t even want to imagine what the next year would be like if we do."

 But the board wasn’t satisfied with the response.
 Barcley asked for reports on how CTA’s lobbying of state legislators has been going.
 "Are we making progress, are we making headway?" he said.
 "If not, we need to know that."